shoppertrail/shoppertrail-uat-guide/README.md

 # ShopperTrail UAT Test Cases

+Thanks for helping us test ShopperTrail!

-Below is a prioritized instructions list of end‑to‑end test scenarios for staging/UAT.
+Below is a prioritized instructions list of end‑to‑end test scenarios for UAT which runs in a staging environment (non-permanent data).
 Each tester should spend ~30–45 minutes working through core flows (Steps 1–4), then—time permitting—move on to guest accounts and QR‑code manipulation (Steps 5–8).

+---

+## ShopperTrail Quick Overview

+ShopperTrail is a data platform for local brick-and-mortar retail businesses.
+Store customers provide feedback as to why they walked out without buying an item (i.e. wrong size/brand), OR if an item was purchased, feedback as to how satisfied they were.
+There is no purchase necessary.
+In exchange for this feedback (or "Trail Drops"), users are granted points that can be spent in any ShopperTrail partner store on discounts/rewards.

+Stores using ShopperTrail obtain on-demand direct *private* feedback from customers.
+Providing critical insights from shoppers in-store which can be used for merchandising decisions.

 ---